1An Introduction to God

 However, Hebrew verbs do not designate time.
 There is no such thing as past, present, or future tenses in the Towrah, Naby’, wa Mizmowr.
 And since there is no direct counterpart in English to communicate many of these concepts, the unique nature of Hebrew grammar often requires further explanation.

 As we have discovered, the alphabetic roots of many Hebrew words can be vocalized in different ways, ultimately changing the word’s meaning.
-Therefore, we must be careful, and consider every possibility.
+Therefore, we must be careful and consider every possibility.
 When these choices become subjective, or when an alternative meaning becomes particularly revealing, we will explore every relevant option.

 When translating the Masoretic Text, we will check against the one-thousand-year-older witness of the Dead Sea Scrolls.
 This is because the older manuscripts are less prone to scribal error and religious malfeasance.